-The Share Ownership Guidelines form an integral part of the compensation system for the Managing Board.
-They require Managing Board members, during their term of office, to permanently hold Siemens Healthineers shares worth a multiple of their average annual base salary during the past four years - for the Chief Executive Officer, this multiple is 250%, and for the other Managing Board members, this multiple is 200%.
-Each Managing Board member must prove that he or she is complying with this requirement after a build-up phase of up to four years after their appointment (but not before March 2022) and every year thereafter.
+The Share Ownership Guidelines form an integral part of the compensation system for the Managing Board in promoting the further alignment of the Managing Board and shareholder interests and strengthening the Company's sustainable, long-term development.
+They require Managing Board members, during their term of office, to permanently hold Siemens Healthineers shares worth a multiple of their average annual base salary during the past four years - for the Chief Executive Officer, this multiple is 250%, and for the ordinary Managing Board members, this multiple is 200%.

+Each Managing Board member must prove that he or she is complying with this requirement after a build-up phase of approximately four years after their appointment and every year thereafter.
 If, for example, due to a fall in the price of Siemens Healthineers Shares, the value of the shares held falls below the minimum amount that must be proven to be held, the Managing Board member must acquire additional shares.

-Different dates apply for the individual Managing Board members for proving that they comply with the Share Ownership Guidelines, depending on the date of their appointment.
-The first date for proving compliance is in March 2022.
+Different dates apply for the individual Managing Board members to prove that they comply with the Share Ownership Guidelines, depending on the date of their appointment.
+The first verification date was March 2022 for Dr. Bernhard Montag and Dr. Jochen Schmitz.
+Darleen Caron and Elisabeth Staudinger-Leibrecht are still in the build-up phase.